ramses-tech/ramses/docs/source/processors.rst

         return new_value

-You can update other collections or other filtered collections whenever the field is being updated to a certain value.
+You can update other collections or other filtered collections whenever the field is being updated to a certain value,

 .. code-block:: python